jkchinnu-525/Weather-Applicaiton/README.md

 jwt_secret = 'your_jwt_secret'
 ```
 ## Deployment
+This application is deployed on render while it can
-The application can be deployed using services like:
+also be deployed using services like:
 - Render
 - Vercel
 - Netlify